Citizenship and Residency

 Passports, ID Documents

-After the President of the Republic signs your citizenship decree you can apply for an Armenian passport and an identification card.
+After the President of the Republic signs your citizenship decree you can apply for an Armenian passport in OVIR or at the territorial departments of the RA Police.
 Currently, you have the option of applying for a regular passport or a biometric passport.

 You may also get an identification document (ID card), which is issued in the form of a plastic card.
 This document also shows your social security number (public services number).